 - Type 2 diabetes

 Symptoms of uterine cancer include:

 - Pelvic pain

 - Feeling of abdominal swelling or pelvic heaviness

 Whether purchased for use at home or applied in a salon, hair straighteners contain formaldehyde which is thought to be carcinogenic.
 They also contain other chemicals including cyclosiloxanes, parabens, diethanolamine, phthalates and other chemicals, some of which may release formaldehyde over time or may be hormone-disrupters themselves.

 In addition to the chemicals already in hair straightener products, the use of heated appliances like dryers and flat irons, along with other hair treatments may cause the release of more of the chemicals which may be absorbed through the scalp and skin.
 If hair straighteners or other treatments cause burns or lesions on the scalp, more of the substances may be absorbed.
 Increased, more frequent exposure to the chemicals may further increase the risk of uterine cancer.
 Using more than one type of hair altering product may also increase the severity of hormone-related cancer risk.

 If you used hair straighteners in the past, you may have been exposed to toxic chemicals and placed at increased risk of Uterine Cancer.
-People who received hair straightener treatments and developed Uterine Cancer may be eligible for compensation.
+People who received hair straightener treatments and developed Uterine or Ovarian Cancer may be eligible for compensation.